chpolste/ecmwf-api-futures/README.md

 A future is returned for every request that tracks its status on the server.
 This allows better error handling and concurrent submission of requests (but be aware of [request limits](https://confluence.ecmwf.int/display/UDOC/Total+number+of+requests+a+user+can+submit+-+Web+API+FAQ)).

+This is not official software from the ECMWF and the author of this software is not affiliated with the ECMWF.

 ## Dependencies